University of Saskatchewan PCI DSS Compliance Program

 To help ensure we maintain compliance, the following principles will be used.

 - The University of Saskatchewan and its subsidiaries, will not enter into any contract with 3rd party service provider that effects the university’s card holder data environment unless the contract includes the university’s PCI DSS contract schedule.
 One of our most significant challenges to compliance is helping our service providers understand their obligations under PCI DSS.
 This will ensure that any agreements we enter into will support compliance.
 The procurement professionals in Purchasing Services can help you examine whether contracts you are entering into fall under these principles.

-- Any third party service provider or third party application that is not PCI DSS compliant, PA-DSS compliant, or does not have an approved PCI DSS compliance strategy by March 1, 2016, will have their merchant accounts closed effective March 31, 2016.
+- Any third party service provider or third party application that is not PCI DSS compliant, PA-DSS compliant, or does not have an approved PCI DSS compliance strategy will not be granted merchant accounts.
 We have worked with several units to look at their service providers to ensure compliance or establish mitigating strategies.
 For the university to achieve compliance, it may be necessary to close individual merchant accounts until compliant strategies can be identified.